rschristopher/ischristtrue.com/src/ancient-views/index.md

     * The Romans added the gods of conquered people to their pantheon, subordinating the foreign gods (competing worldviews) under Rome: worshipping those gods in temples and giving them Latin names, e.g., Athena became Minerva, Zeus became Jupiter, etc.

-    * Our modern worldview subordinates competing worldviews by falsification and secularism, e.g., we claim Zeus and Athena are not real, that they're make believe, but that everyone is still free to practice whatever religion they want.
+    * Our modern worldview subordinates competing worldviews by falsification and secularism, e.g., we claim Zeus and Athena are not real, mere archetypes, but that everyone is still free to practice whatever religion they want.
 Note the presupposition of knowable objective truth in this view.

-Worldviews are not optional, and there is no "neutral" nor "unbiased" worldview.
+Worldviews are not optional.
+There is no "neutral" nor "unbiased" worldview.
 Everything we experience and understand is based on our current worldview.
 This includes moral judgments, purpose, meaning, and knowledge about ourselves and the universe.

-Worldviews are not thoughts nor mere beliefs.
+Worldviews are not thoughts nor beliefs.
 We cannot think our way into a new worldview.
 Worldviews are the presuppositions needed to even have thoughts.
 We adopt new worldviews only as a psychological reaction to persistent anomalies in our existing worldview.